Jollywatt/typst-fletcher/src/main.typ

 ///  Level 1 shows a coordinate grid; higher levels show bounding boxes and
 ///  anchors, etc.
 ///
-/// - gutter (length, pair of lengths): Gaps between rows and columns.
+/// - spacing (length, pair of lengths): Gaps between rows and columns.
 Ensures
 ///  that nodes at adjacent grid points are at least this far apart (measured as
 ///  the space between their bounding boxes).
 ///